Key takeaways

 2. Assets

-Healthcare facilities spend millions of dollars on medical equipment and supplies every year, meaning safe and secure storage is paramount.
-However, theft is the third most common crime reported in hospitals, according to the 2022 Healthcare Crime Survey by the IAHSS Foundation.
+Healthcare facilities spend millions of dollars on medical equipment and supplies yearly, meaning safe and secure storage is paramount.
+However, according to the Healthcare Crime Survey by the IAHSS Foundation, theft is the third most common crime reported in hospitals.

 3. Data